-The site of the Academy in Kartong puts it in a perfect location close to the beach, whilst being closely connected to the rural community.
-The Academy will offer courses to both national and overseas students, benefiting from on-site accommodation.
-The project is now at development and funding stage, and we are reaching out to partner organisations, individuals and funders to come on board this pioneering enterprise.
+The site of the Academy in Kartong puts it in a perfect location - a ten minute walk to the beach, whilst being closely connected to the rural community.
+The Academy will offer courses to both national and overseas students, also benefiting from on-site accommodation.
+The expansion of this project is now at the development and funding stage, and we are reaching out to partner organisations, individuals and funders to come on board this pioneering enterprise.